5 Fundamental Questions To Test Whether Agile is Feasible For You (Part 2)

 Figure 2

-So, if you are trying to convince your top management for moving to Agile and he wants to evaluate your claims, your chances of getting succeeded are slim.
+If you are trying to convince your top management to move to Agile and he wants to evaluate your claims, your chances of getting succeeded are slim.

-Instead, if he is excited and passionate to make you successful by using all this means, you are likely to overcome all the hindrances if you have ‘never give up’ approach because continuous improvement and learning is the only way to find the best Agile methods for your project and there is no off-the-shelf solution available.
+Instead, if he is excited and passionate to make you successful by using all these means, you are likely to overcome all the hindrances if you have a “never give up” approach because continuous improvement and learning is the only way to find the best Agile methods for your project and there is no off-the-shelf solution available.

-The top management and you just have to be in the Agile mindset all the time.
+Top management and you just have to be in an Agile mindset all the time.
 Whoever in your top management is in charge of your product development, I would suggest making him the patron-in-chief of this mission.

 In Figure 1, you can see a significant proportion of the survey respondents believe that their Agile adoption was not successful because of lack of management support.